yanakin394/Ingost_Project/README.md

 # Ingost - website for cleaning services company. <br/>

-Our team designed a website for a customer who provides cleaning services.
+Responsive website for a customer who provides cleaning services.

 You may check the website following the link <br/>
 https://yanakin394.github.io/Ingost_Project/ <br/>